kesteckb/COMSM-SEGP/UXDesign/README.md

 To arrive at an idea for our project, we explored problems and potential solutions through the process of design thinking.
 Our ideation process began with a period of discovery where we determined ongoing societal problems and various game mechanics.
 We then created a chart to playful solutions to address these societal problems using the various game mechanics.
 ![Image](IdeationChart.png)

-We reviewed each of these solutions and determined these solutions were the most interesting through a group vote:
+We reviewed each of these solutions and determined which of these solutions were the most interesting through a group vote:
 - Showing popular news trends around the world
 - Quiz for sugar consumption.

 We began to develop these ideas into a potential application by writing project proposals for each [(click here to view)](../SugarRushProposal.pdf).
 When writing these proposals, we used group writing to help create a cohesive direction for the project.
 After completing the two briefs, we used another group vote to decide on the final project idea: Hobbit Sugar Rush.

-In our proposal, we identified awareness sugar overconsumption as our primary goal and outlined the methods by which we would address it.
-During this process we made key decisions about the goals of our project.
+In our proposal, we identified awareness of sugar overconsumption as our primary goal and outlined the methods by which we would address it.
+During this process we made key decisions about the goals of our project:
   - Create a playful and educational experience
   - Use hobbits to encourage empathetic connection with sugar consumption
   - Quiz format of seven different hobbit meals based on Tolkien mythology
   - Sugar thresholds will be determined by NHS guidelines

-Once we completed our project proposal, we created an initial ‘paper’ prototype [(click here to view)](https://docs.google.com/presentation/d/1PUFuL9rSekN_tIJ1nDB9tv86x6KvYPRJFryo8T6m-Vk/edit?usp=sharing) to represent the vision of the application.
+Once we completed our project proposal, we created an initial ‘paper’ prototype [(click here to view)](https://docs.google.com/presentation/d/1PUFuL9rSekN_tIJ1nDB9tv86x6KvYPRJFryo8T6m-Vk/edit?usp=sharing) to represent the vision for the application.
 For this process, we used Google Slides.
 Each slide represented the layout and expected behaviour of the different website pages and components.

 ![image](paperPrototypeVillage.png)